SavvyWombat/color-php/README.md

 ## Custom color spaces/models

 The package allows you to create your own color spaces/models.
-These must extend `AbstractColor`, and implement the following methods from the `ColorInterface`:
+These must extend `Color`, and implement the following methods from the `ColorInterface`:

 ```php
     public static function fromString(string $colorSpec): ColorInterface;